arpitrage/Dividend_Strip/README.md

 # Dividend_Strip
 Contains data and documentation for paper: "Valuing Private Equity Investments Strip by Strip" by Arpit Gupta and Stijn Van Nieuwerburgh

 There are three major sections to the code.
 The first section is the asset pricing model.
 The second section is the Private Equity model.
 The second section takes the output from the first section.
 The third section contains the Monte Carlo simulation exercises reported in Appendix A of the paper.
+Also see a video tutorial at: https://youtu.be/NPp-JZLOZ8c, and associated code in the notebook folder.

 ---
 ## Paper and Code